lhbeb/lerproject/public/emaildesign.md

             </div>

             <div style="color: #475569; font-size: 16px; margin-bottom: 24px; line-height: 1.6;">
-                Your carefully inspected premium tech is now on its way.
+                Your carefully inspected item is now on its way.
 We've ensured it meets our rigorous quality standards.
             </div>

             <!-- Order Card -->